EkaterinaArsa/DS_projects/Анализ  резюме на HeadHunter /README.md

 ## Project description

-**This project** aims to study the structure, transformation of data, study of its dependencies and clean up it presented in the summary on HeadHunter
+**This project** aims to study the structure, transformation of data, study of its dependencies and clean up it presented in the resumes on HeadHunter

 ** Structure of project:**